NikhilGupta1997/LookOut/README.md

 The number of samples to be considered from the large sas datafile can be selected to generate smaller datasets.

 Note) This process will take roughly 30 - 40 minutes to read and write all the data.
-SAS files take longer to read, conversion to csv saves time during code testing.
+SAS files take longer to read, hence conversion to csv saves time during code testing.

 ## data\_transform.py
 This will be used to extract features from the dataset and transform the values of certain columns to make the associated data easier to work with.